AMB0000/EmbeddedSystems/Phase_D/readme.md

 The goal of this stage is to confirm that all components and the PCB work before developing the balancing code.
 It tests the HAL drivers for the motors, the ESP8266 over UART, the IMU and encoder over I²C, and the RGB LED.

-The firmware for this stage is the instructor-provided `3Wheel_Balance_noEncoder` STM32CubeIDE project, imported and flashed over USB.
-The import and flashing walkthrough is here: https://youtu.be/xApW40-5goQ
+The firmware for this stage is the `3Wheel_Balance_noEncoder` STM32CubeIDE project, imported and flashed over USB.

 Flashing procedure (USB DFU, no external programmer):